colaberry/enterprise-data-readiness-ai-agents/chapter-00/chapter_00_complete v3.md

 ### The Bridge to Architecture

-Chapter 1 shows how the semantic layer (Layer 3) provides business glossaries and entity resolution, how the Retrieval-Augmented Generation (RAG) infrastructure (Layer 4) uses embedding models to encode semantic meaning beyond keywords, and how vector databases (Layer 1) enable concept similarity queries.
+Chapter 1 shows how the semantic layer (Layer 3) provides business glossaries and entity resolution, how the RAG infrastructure (Layer 4) uses embedding models to encode semantic meaning beyond keywords, and how vector databases (Layer 1) enable concept similarity queries.
 These components working together allow agents to understand "patients needing diabetes follow-up" and translate it accurately to database queries without developer intervention.

 ---